Beauty during quarantine?

 Don’t: Give yourself bangs

 Luckily (?), you really can’t leave the house, but still, this is not what you want.
-We’re all regretting putting off that hair salon appointment and itching for a fresh cut, but no matter how much you want a new look, or how long your bangs get – do not let anyone but a professional come close.
-Your (and your over-enthusiastic roommate’s) own idle hands included.
+We’re all regretting putting off that hair salon appointment and itching for a fresh cut, but no matter how much you want a new look or how long your bangs get, do not let anyone but a professional come close.
+This applies to your own idle hands (and those of your over-enthusiastic roommate).

 me watching the world descend into chaos knowing i can’t do anything about it and just concentrating on my skincare routine and ignoring it pic.twitter.com/ju11GlpSTa

 - Cleanser.
 Find a cleanser that works best for your type of skin, whether it’s oily, dry, or crazy combination like mine.